 “…wandering here over the desolate mountains – what an absurd situation!…I knew well, of course, that the greatest sin against God was despair; but the silence of God was something I could not fathom” (Rodrigues [Endo: 90]).

-Martin Scorsese’s 28-years’ “passion” project culminated in the film “Silence“, based on the acclaimed novel by Shūsaku Endō.
+Martin Scorsese’s 28-years’ “passion” project culminated in the film “Silence“, based on the acclaimed novel by Shusaku Endo.
 The film is about two 17th century Portuguese Catholic priests, Father Rodrigues (Andrew Garfield) and Father Garupe (Adam Driver) who decide to travel to Japan in search of their former mentor, Father Ferreira (Liam Neeson), who, most believe, betrayed his holy cause in the foreign land.
-Touching on delicate moral and religious issues, the film is powerful both in its vision and in its message, achieving its desired cinematographic goal to awe thanks to Scorsese’s dedicated and masterful direction, breath-taking cinematography and inspiring original material.
-Although the plot is uncomplicated and could even be considered “thin”, underneath every action and thought of the main character lies (and could be sensed) a myriad of contradictory emotions, culturally-divisive inner turmoil, and dormant causes for a later spiritual/religious re-awakening.
+Touching delicate moral and religious issues, the film is powerful both in its vision and in its message, achieving its desired cinematographic goal to awe, thanks to Scorsese’s dedicated and masterful direction, breath-taking cinematography and inspiring original material.
+Although the plot is uncomplicated and could even be considered “thin”, underneath every action and thought of the main character lies (and could be sensed) a myriad of contradictory emotions; culturally-divisive inner turmoil; and dormant causes for the later spiritual/religious re-awakening.

 The Bounty (1984)

-‘To be, or not to be, that is the question’… ‘Anonymous’ is a film set in the Elizabethan era and revolves around the idea that Shakespeare may not be the one who wrote his plays and poems.
-The theory here is that Shakespearean plays were written by 17th Earl of Oxford, Edward de Vere, and then passed on to the intermediary, by the name of Benjamin Johnson, who then passed it on to Shakespeare, who staged the plays, taking full credit for each of them.
+‘To be, or not to be, that is the question’… ‘Anonymous’ is a film set in the Elizabethan era, and revolves around the idea that Shakespeare may not be the one who wrote his plays and poems.
+The theory here is that Shakespearean plays were written by the 17th Earl of Oxford, Edward de Vere, and the passed on to an intermediary by the name of Benjamin Johnson, who, in turn, then passed them on to Shakespeare.
+The latter then staged the plays, taking full credit for each of them.